zentrum-lexikographie/dwdsmor/README.md

 ## Development

 DWDSmor is in active development.
-In its current stage, it supports most inflection classes and some productive word-formation patterns of written German.
+In its current stage, it supports all major inflection classes and some productive word-formation patterns of written German.